gepeng86/FAIRness-QualityMeasures/README.md

 ------------------
 The contents in this repository is released under the [<span class="underline">CC-BY 4.0 International</span>](https://creativecommons.org/licenses/by/4.0/legalcode) license.
-When using or reusing the described FAIRness quality measures, common FAIR vocabulary, and any other relevant contents, please provide attribution to this repository.
+When using or reusing the described FAIRness quality measures, common FAIR vocabulary, FAIR-QMM, and any other relevant contents, please provide attribution to Peng et al. (2024) and/or this repository.

 If you have any improvement suggestions, you can provide feedback using one of the following two options:
 * Contact Ge Peng (ge.peng@uah,edu),